 Turks and Caicos

-Travelers need a negative COVID-19 PCR test from an accredited laboratory taken within five days of travel (the travel day does not count toward that period.)
+Travelers need a negative COVID-19 PCR test from an accredited laboratory taken within 5 days of travel (the travel day does not count toward that period.)
 The test result is a requirement to obtain a TCI Assured Travel Authorization to enter the country.

 Travel Insurance, which covers COVID-19 medical costs and full hospitalization, doctors’ visits, prescriptions and air ambulance, is also mandatory for arrivals to Turks and Caicos.